top of page

 Logo Casa Loltún

 Looking for nature reserves or zoos in Mérida?
-My interactive guide lets you explore every spot – whether you’re into animals, picnicking, hiking, or biking.
-Filter by type or location, and check out detailed informations for each place.
+This guide helps you explore them all – from wildlife to hiking and biking.
+Filter by type or location and view detailed info for each spot.

 What are you looking for?